 One of the disappointing things about this yarn is that it comes with a recommendation to machine wash on the gentle cycle, but putting it in the washing machine turns it into a felted mess.
 Just don’t do it.
 We like to think that the printed instructions were an error, and we hope the manufacturer can rectify it as soon as possible.

-What we liked: Its luxurious, soft texture, perfect for babies.
+Why did it make our list?
+Its luxurious, soft texture, perfect for babies.

 Caron Simply Soft Solids Yarn comes in a wide array of beautiful colors that are perfect for baby items.
 It is made from 100% acrylic and comes in 6-ounce (170g) balls.
 Each ball measures 315 yards (288 m) and will go a long way in advancing your knitting project.
 It is listed as #4 worsted yarn, so you’ll be able to make a medium heavy blanket out of it.
 However, it is thinner than comparable worsted yarn, so your end product will probably be smaller than you anticipated.
 You can avoid this by casting on a higher number of stitches.
 Make a swatch beforehand so you can know the correct number or stitches to use.
 It is recommended that you use 5 mm knitting needles (US 8) and crochet hook (US H/8) with the yarn, where you’ll need to knit 18 stitches and 24 rows or crochet 13 sc and 14 rows to attain the gauge.
 If using needles or a hook of a different size, adjust your stitches as needed to attain the gauge.
 Although this yarn is soft, it stretches quite a bit and so it doesn’t retain its shape well.
 Taking care of this yarn is easy since you can machine-wash and machine-dry it.

-What we liked: Its soft texture and the rainbow of beautiful colors it comes in.
+Why is it special?
+Its soft texture and the rainbow of beautiful colors it comes in.

 Things to Consider